-Special hazards arising from the substrate or mixture Fire Incompatibility 44mk1 Special protective equipm ent and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility 44mk1 Special protective equipment and precautions for fire-fighters Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
+Fire Fighting Use fire fighting procedures suitable for surrounding area.
+DO NOT exercise exercises exercised to be bet

 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
 Not considered a significant fire risk, however containers may burn.
 May emit poisonous fumes.May emit corrosive fumes.Decomposes on heating and produces; carbon dioxide (CO2) carbon monoxide (CO)